 Rachel joined IIGCC in 2017 having previously worked for the UK Civil Service for over ten years on EU and international climate change, energy and transport policy, including four years in Brussels with the European Commission and the UK Diplomatic Service, and as part of the UK delegation to COP21 in Paris.
 Rachel holds a BSc in International Management with French from the University of Bath, and an MA with distinction in European Interdisciplinary Studies from the College of Europe in Natolin, Poland.

-Rose supports the management of IIGCC's policy programme, and communications activity.
+Rose supports the management of IIGCC's policy programme activity.
 She joined IIGCC in 2019 from Ernst & Young's Government team where her focus was on UK and EU financial services policy and regulation, in addition to public affairs engagement.

 Prior to this she worked as a paralegal in the Financial Services Disputes and Investigations team at Eversheds Sutherland.